tilt-dev/tilt.build/blog/_posts/2022-02-14-preview-environments.md

   being used [to save on
   cost](https://ephemeralenvironments.io/features/cost-control/).

-The ephmerator is very native: every env has a 15 minute expiry.
+The ephmerator is very naïve: every env has a 15 minute expiry.
 Then it's destroyed.

 I briefly considered using a framework like [`knative` serving](https://knative.dev/docs/serving/). `knative` monitors the traffic to